A prescribed test method for asbestos testing.

 Our analysts repeat the stages outlined above for all suspected asbestos fibres contained within a sample.

 Initial stereo microscopy may confirm that a sample has no visible fibres.
-Further PLM analysis may not identify any asbestos fibres within a sample.
-Following either of these outcomes, using tweezers or probes, our analysts would take random sub samples.
-From these, they will then create at least two microscope slide preparations.
-They will then undertake further PLM analysis.
+If this is the case additional sample preparation is required.
+Then using tweezers or probes, our analysts would take random sub samples.
+From these, they will then create at least two microscope slide preparations and undertake PLM analysis.

 Once the asbestos test is complete, the sample is double bagged and stored.
 Our analysts clean all surfaces of the sample bags.
 The disposable cleaning and sample holding materials are treated as asbestos waste.
 Our team store samples for six months.
 After this time, a registered asbestos disposal firm collect and dispose of the samples.